niiknow/lambda-template/README.md

   siteUrl: 'https://www.yourdomain.com',
   title: 'page title',
   // the combination of siteUrl and path make the full/cannonical url
-  path: 'this is the slug that is your page url',
+  pagePath: 'this is the slug that is your page url',
-  cannonical: 'your can override cannonical url setting here'
+  cannonicalUrl: 'your can override cannonical url setting here'
   startedAt: yyyymmdd,
   endedAt: yyyymmdd,,
   imageUrl: 'this is your sharing/featured image url',